M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Maintaining-Original-Template/index.md

 ' The alias of the "Original Property" property definition.
 Const strOriginalTemplatePropertyDefAlias = "MFiles.PropertyDef.OriginalTemplate"

+' Only execute this for documents
+If ObjVer.Type = 0 Then

 	' Resolve the property definition alias to an ID.
 	Dim intOriginalTemplatePropertyDefID
 	intOriginalTemplatePropertyDefID = GetPropertyDefIDByAlias(Vault, strOriginalTemplatePropertyDefAlias)

 	' Sanity.
 	If intOriginalTemplatePropertyDefID = -1 Then
 		Err.Raise MFScriptCancel, "A property definition with alias '" & strOriginalTemplatePropertyDefAlias & "' could not be found in the vault."
 	End If

 	' Load the properties of the current object.
 	Dim objPropertyValues
 	Set objPropertyValues = Vault.ObjectPropertyOperations.GetProperties(ObjVer, True)

 	' Retrieve the "Is template" property.
 	Dim objIsTemplateProperty
 	Set objIsTemplateProperty = objPropertyValues.SearchForPropertyEx(MFBuiltInPropertyDefIsTemplate, True)

 	' Only do this for objects that have the "Is template" property set to true.
 	If Not objIsTemplateProperty Is Nothing Then

 		If objIsTemplateProperty.Value.Value = True Then

 			' The "Is template" property is set to true.

 			' Create a lookup pointing at the current object.
 			' Ensuring that the "Version" is set will mean that this will point to this specific version of the object.
 			Dim objLookup
 			Set objLookup = CreateObject("MFilesAPI.Lookup")
 			objLookup.ObjectType = ObjVer.Type
 			objLookup.Item = ObjVer.ID
 			objLookup.Version = ObjVer.Version

 			' Create a property value for the "Original Template" property value ' and set its value to the lookup.
 			Dim objOriginalTemplatePropertyValue
 			Set objOriginalTemplatePropertyValue = CreateObject("MFilesAPI.PropertyValue")
 			objOriginalTemplatePropertyValue.PropertyDef = intOriginalTemplatePropertyDefID
 			objOriginalTemplatePropertyValue.Value.SetValueToLookup objLookup

 			' Update the object.
 			Vault.ObjectPropertyOperations.SetProperty ObjVer, objOriginalTemplatePropertyValue

 			' Ensure that the audit is correct.
 			' ref: http://developer.m-files.com{{ site.baseurl }}/Built-In/VBScript/Audit-Trail-And-Scripting
 			Dim objLastModifiedByTypedValue
 			Set objLastModifiedByTypedValue = CreateObject("MFilesAPI.TypedValue")
 			objLastModifiedByTypedValue.SetValue MFDatatypeLookup, CurrentUserID
 			Vault.ObjectPropertyOperations.SetLastModificationInfoAdmin ObjVer, True, objLastModifiedByTypedValue, False, Nothing

+		End If

 	End If